 Imagine you work for a college or university and you have digitized versions of every yearbook going back over the past 50 years.
 You could offer a link (URL) to your high-value donor prospects so they can access the repository, download images, and share them easily with old friends.

 Since the offer provides value and is opaque (it’s not about donating or meeting with you at all), your supporters will be much more likely to accept it.
 When they do, they’ll be thankful that you gave it to them and their trust in you (and your organization/institution) will grow.
-Plus, they might feel like they owe you.
+Plus, they might feel that they owe you.
 That’s the law of reciprocity at work!
 Then, you’ll be in a better position to talk to them about their past.
 Ask them to tell you stories.
 Encourage them to tell you who their friends were.
 Ask them if they have friends who might like a copy of the yearbook too.

-Contrast that offer with offers many fundraisers use to generate engagement such as:
+Contrast that kind of engagement with what many fundraisers often offer instead such as:

 (1) an opportunity get an an update;